What is South Dakota Medicaid?

 - Recipients who have a Severe Mental Illness or Emotional Disturbance

-The Health Home terminology is the Centers for Medicaid and Medicare (CMS) driven by the Affordable Care Act (ACA).
-While most of the services provide by a Health Home are similar to those provided by a patient center medical home such as comprehensive care managed, care coordination, referral to community services and a focus on Health Information Technology, they are designed to serve a different population as required by ACA.
+The Health Home terminology is used by the Centers for Medicaid and Medicare (CMS), and driven by federal language in the Affordable Care Act (ACA).
+While most of the services provided by a Health Home are similar to those provided by a patient center medical home, such as comprehensive care managed, care coordination, referral to community services and a focus on Health Information Technology, Health Homes are designed to serve a different population as required by ACA.
 The patient-centered medical home is population based while the Health Home focuses on Medicaid recipients.
 Eligible recipients must meet eligibility requirement outlined above.

-Health Homes will be located where there are qualified designated providers are willing to serve the needs of those eligible.
+Health Homes are located where there are qualified designated providers are willing to serve the needs of those eligible.
 A list of Health Home providers is locaed online.

-Each Health Home will be led by one or more designated providers.
-Each designated provider will lead an individualized team of health care professionals and support staff to meet the needs of each recipient.
+Each Health Home is led by one or more designated providers.
+Each designated provider leads an individualized team of health care professionals and support staff to meet the needs of each recipient.
 A designated provider team may include a health coach/care coordinator/care manager, chiropractor, pharmacist, support staff, and other services as appropriate and available.

 Designated providers for Health Homes include providers licensed by the State of

-South Dakota who practice as a primary care physician, (e.g., family practice, internal medicine, pediatrician or OB/GYN), physician’s assistants, or advanced practice nurse practitioner
+South Dakota who practice as a primary care physician, (e.g., family practice, internal medicine, pediatrician or OB/GYN), physician’s assistant, advanced practice nurse practitioner,

 Federally Qualified Health center, Rural Health Clinic, Indian Health Service,